-With the heavy equipment on a ship or harbor, the climbing often required for a seaman to do his or her duties, slippery decks, and other hazards, broken bones can be common on a ship or while working on a dock.
-Numerous accidents can lead to a fracture, which may be minor or lead to long-term disability.
-If you are a maritime employee who suffered from broken bones due to the negligence or wrongful acts of your employer or other crew members, it is critical that you exercise your right to recover.
+With heavy equipment, dangerous jobs, slippery decks, and other hazards, broken bones can be common on a ship or while working on a dock.
+Numerous accidents can lead to a fracture, which can be minor or lead to long-term disability.
+If you are a maritime employee who has suffered a broken bone due to the negligence or wrongful acts of your employer or crew, it is critical that you exercise your right to recover.

-Bones can become broken in several ways.
+Bones can be broken in several ways.
 The severity of the break will often depend on what happens when it fractures.

-The severity of a break may often depend on the particular bone injured.
-A fractured femur, tibia, humerus, clavicle, rib, skull or pelvis will all have different effects.
+The severity of a break will also depend on the particular bone injured.
+A fractured femur, tibia, humerus, clavicle, rib, skull, or pelvis will all have different manifestations.

-Broken bones, despite their severity, may cause a person to be out of work for a long period of time.
+Broken bones may cause a person to be out of work for a long period of time because of their severity.
 Fractures at and around joints can lead to long-term disability and mobility problems, which may affect future ability to work.

-The Jones Act allows seamen who have suffered injuries on the job due to the negligence or wrongful acts of an employer to seek compensation.
-This includes the negligence and wrongful acts of other employees at the workplace.
+The Jones Act allows seamen who have suffered injuries on the job due to the negligence or wrongful acts of an employer or crew to seek compensation.

-If a fellow crew member mishandled equipment and caused an accident that caused broken bones, for example, you may be able to recover under the Jones Act.
-If your employer did not have proper procedures that led to you falling and experiencing a fracture, you may be able to recover.
-If your employer did not have the proper medical equipment to immobilize a broken bone, you may recover.
+For example, if a fellow crew member mishandled equipment and caused an accident that resulted in broken bones, you may be able to recover under the Jones Act.
+If your employer did not have proper procedures that led to you experiencing a fracture, you may be able to recover.
+If your employer did not have the proper medical equipment to immobilize a broken bone, you may be able to recover.

-If you did not fit the requirements of the Jones Act, there may be another law under which you may recover.
+If you do not fulfill the requirements of the Jones Act, there may be another law under which you can recover.
 Contact a skilled attorney to discuss your options.

-If you have suffered from a broken bone while working at sea, you may have a right to receive compensation for your injuries.
-An experienced Washington lawyer at Anderson Carey Williams & Neidzwski can help you.
+If you have suffered a broken bone while working at sea, you may have a right to receive compensation for your injuries.
+One of the experienced maritime lawyers at BoatLaw, LLP can help you.
 Contact us today at 1 (800) 262-8529 to schedule a free consultation.